 Complex grief as a ‘disorder’

 I’d like to deal with complex grief (sometimes referred to as complicated grief) first.
 Typically, this kind of grief is referred to when somebody is experiencing grief that is prolonged in duration, and acute in distress level.
 This can be a result of a variety of things, but the key factor is that it seems to be well beyond what would be expected given the circumstances.
-Typically, we say that there is not a set length of time that grief should take, which is why I tend to stay away from diagnostics when it comes to grief, however it can be useful to some people to know that it is something real and that it has a name.
-But this article is not about diagnostic complex grief disorder.
+Typically, we say that there is no set length of time that grief should take, which is why I tend to stay away from diagnostics when it comes to grief, however, it can be useful to some people to know that it is something real and that it has a name.
+But this article is not about diagnosing complex grief disorder.